plausible/docs/docs/404-error-pages-tracking.md

 Click on "**404**" to see the full list of all visits on all error pages and have your dashboard filtered by error pages only.
 Click on a particular error page URL to filter the dashboard by those clicks only and get the full overview of that specific URL.
 Then you can figure out how your visitors discover the broken links and fix them.

 Thanks to [Jeremiah Lee](https://www.jeremiahlee.com/) for contributing this to the Plausible Analytics community!
+We do plan to support 404 error pages tracking out of the box in the future but this is a great alternative you can use in the meantime.